Charles Chauvel (politician)

-Charles Pierre Chauvel (born 16 April 1969) is a New Zealand lawyer and former New Zealand politician who was a Labour list Member of Parliament (2006–2013) until his resignation to take up a position with the UN Development Programme.
+Charles Pierre Chauvel (born 16 April 1969) is a New Zealand lawyer and former politician who was a Labour list Member of Parliament (2006–2013) until his resignation to take up a position with the UN Development Programme.
 He was the first New Zealand MP of Tahitian ancestry.

 Early years

 Born and raised in Gisborne, he was awarded dux of Gisborne Boys' High School.
 While studying at the University of Auckland, Chauvel captained the University's winning University Challenge team in 1987.
 He was involved in student politics having been appointed as National Affairs Officer for the Auckland University Students' Association in 1987.
 Chauvel graduated with a Bachelor of Laws (with Honours) from Victoria University of Wellington in 1989, and a Master of Jurisprudence (with Distinction) in 1994 from the University of Auckland.

 In addition, the International Training Centre of the ILO in Turin (Italy) awarded Chauvel the Diploma in International Labour Standards in 2001, and he also holds a Certificate in Health Economics (with Merit) from Victoria University of Wellington (awarded 1993) along with a Certificate in Public International Law from the Hague Academy of International Law (1997).